williamatodd/devise-2fa/README.md

 ## Usage

-With this extension enabled, the following is expected behaviour:
+With this extension enabled, the following is expected behavior:

 * Users may go to _/MODEL/token_ and enable their OTP state, they might be asked to provide their password again (and OTP token, if it's enabled)
 * Once enabled they're shown an alphanumeric code (for manual provisioning) and a QR code, for automatic provisioning of their authentication device (for instance, Google Authenticator)